SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_watchdog_timer/readme.md

 ## Expected Results

-- The watchdog LED0 will be toggled, every 2 secs with WDT warning.
+- The watchdog LED0 will be toggled, every 1 secs with WDT warning.
-- After 10 toggles, timer will reset the application.
+- At 6th toggle, timer will reset the application after 4 seconds.
+- Then WDT started with new parameters and again toggles LED0 every 2 seconds.
+- After 6 toggles, stop togglling LED as timer is stopped and de-initialized.

 ![Figure: Onboard LED0](resources/readme/image514d.png)